Professional Development Opportunities

 - Researching other academic websites to see what other schools are doing

-- Interact & communicate with peers, etc, for ideas
+- Interact and communicate with peers, etc., for ideas

 - Post to social media sites including but not limited to: Fb, Twitter, Blog, and newsletter